ian20040409/MusicAI-webview-ios/README.md

-# MusicAI-Client-ios
+# MusicAI Client iOS

-MusicAI-Client-ios is an iOS application built in Swift that provides a web-based interface for the MusicAI platform.
+MusicAI Client is an iOS application built in Swift that provides a web-based interface for the MusicAI platform.
 The app offers a simple and intuitive user experience to access MusicAI chat and related features directly from your iPhone.

 ## Features